Chemistry

 PSYCH 33103

-Students must complete a minimum of 129 credit hours for the Bachelor of Arts in Chemistry degree with a Secondary Education Emphasis Area.
+Students must complete a minimum of 133 credit hours for the Bachelor of Arts in Chemistry degree with a Secondary Education Emphasis Area.
 The degree program is intended to culminate in a Certification Recommendation for an initial Missouri teaching certification.
 Students should also consult the Secondary Teacher Education Program section for Teacher Certification requirements through the Education department.
+This program is approved by the Missouri Department of Elementary and Secondary Education.
+License reciprocity determinations outside of Missouri can be found at https://teaching.missouri.edu/student/state-authorization/mst/licensure.
 A Bachelor of Science in Chemistry degree with a Secondary Education Emphasis Area may be obtained by taking an additional 40 credit hours of mostly upper level Chemistry courses (see your academic advisor for a schedule of classes or more information).

 For this Bachelor of Arts degree program, the minor degree and foreign language requirements of the typical program of study are waived and there are other course substitutions in lieu of education coursework and requirements.
 A total of nine humanities credit hours are required to be selected from ENGLISH 1221 or ENGLISH 1222 ; PHILOS 1105 ; and one of ART 1180 , MUSIC 1150 , or THEATRE 1190 .